robertsledge/ActiveDirectoryLab/ClientMachineSetup/README.md

-We will be installing Windows 10 Enterprise Evaluation Edition for our client machines.
+We'll be installing Windows 10 Enterprise Evaluation Edition for our client machines.

-As we did with the domain controller, we are keeping it at 2 GB RAM, and again deleted the floppy.
+As we did with the domain controller, we are keeping the machines at 2 GB RAM, and again deleting the floppy.

 Let's start with the install settings: